cahuparo/academic-chparada/content/post/2019-10-12_MyFirstPost/index.md

 - mainparams
 - extraparams

 We can create an HPC job to run structure in parallel.
-Prepare a job like the one below:
+Preparing an HPC job means creating a script that schedules resources in the HPC and directs the commands you actually want to run.
+This preparation can be accomplished using `vi` like we have done before, copy and paste the job bellow and make changes to fit your unityID:

 ```bash
 #!/bin/csh